Accurately assess... as opposed to have an opinion, have a good feel, or guess...

 So people and courses produce, at best 1-2% results, while students pay full price.

-All because they, the teachers, haven't penetrated the mystery.
+All because they, the teachers, haven't penetrated the mystery, the parts the whole is composed of.

-I myself is only waking up to this now.
+I myself am only waking up to this now.
 I myself haven't taught this way.
 I saw what I saw, but didn't think of breaking things up to components...

 But it is better late than never...
 I am doing it that way now.